 Requirements for Title IV program funds are separate from the College refund policy.

 Students may charge tuition and fees to most financial aid accounts.
 Students are sent an email to their VCCS address regarding book charge instruction each term.
 All funds not used for tuition, fees, and books are refunded to students.
 Financial Aid award letters are emailed to students and you may also view this information by logging into your account at MyTNCC.
 The Financial Aid Office uses the VCCS email address given to students.

 The Pell Grant Program, the largest grant program available, is a federal need-based grant.
 Eligibility is determined by the results of the Free Application for Federal Student Aid (FAFSA).
 The amount of the grant is based on Expected Family Contribution (EFC) and number of credit hours enrolled each semester.
 All students who do not have a bachelor’s degree are automatically considered for this grant.
 Awards are made throughout the year.
 The Department of Education may adjust this figure yearly.

 Iraq and Afghanistan Service Grant

-A Student who is not eligible for a Pell Grant, but whose parent or guardian was a member of the U.S. Armed Forces and dies as a result of service performed in Iraq or Afghanistan after September 11, 2001 may be eligible to receive the Iraq and Afghanistan Service Grant.
+A Student who is not eligible for a Pell Grant, but whose parent or guardian was a member of the U.S. Armed Forces and dies because of service performed in Iraq or Afghanistan after September 11, 2001 may be eligible to receive the Iraq and Afghanistan Service Grant.
 Eligible students must be under 24 years of age or enrolled in college at least half-time at the time of the parent’s or guardian’s death.
 The grant is equal to the amount of a maximum Pell Grant for the award year – not to exceed the cost of attendance for that award year.